-Mosquitoes are bloodsucking insects, which can spread diseases to humans and animals.
+Mosquitoes are a nuisance and can spread diseases to humans and animals.
 The most common diseases spread by mosquitoes in South East Queensland are Ross River Virus (RRV) and Barmah Forest Virus (BFV).
-Mosquitoes also spread heartworm in dogs.
+They can also spread heartworm in dogs.

-bodies of water such as ponds, pools and dams
+bodies of water like ponds, pools and dams

 tide-affected land along the Logan River.

-At home, you can take these steps to reduce potential mosquito breeding sites:
+You can also take steps at home to reduce mosquito breeding sites by:

 keep gutters clean